JatinChanyal/JatinChanyal/README.md

 <tr>
 <td valign="top" colspan="2">
 <p align="justify">
-Hello, I'm a Quantitative Researcher and former Data Scientist with an M.S. in Data Science from the University of Illinois , building systematic strategies at the intersection of statistical theory, machine learning, and market microstructure.
+Hello, I'm an AI Engineer and Data Scientist with an B.Btech in Computer Science from the University of Jammu , building systematic strategies at the intersection of statistical theory, machine learning, and market microstructure.
 My work spans factor model construction, stochastic volatility modeling, and ML-driven signal research, with one consistent obsession: extracting durable edge from structure that others mistake for noise.  <br /><br /> My background bridges both worlds production-grade data science across Transformer models, large-scale NLP, and deep learning systems, grounded in the mathematical foundations that quantitative research demands.
 The combination shapes how I think: rigorously about markets, and practically about the systems built to trade them.
 <h5>Current research:</h5>
 <ul>
-<li>regime-conditioned factor models, RL-based execution</li>
-<li>optimization, and Transformer architectures on high-frequency financial sequences.</li>
 </ul>
 <q><i>I don't optimize for impressive backtests.
 I optimize for strategies that survive.</i></q>
 </p>